How to Sync Jira Issue Fields as Work Notes in ServiceNow

 Summary from Jira as work note in ServiceNow

-Watch this video if you prefer so, or have a look at the detailed step-by-step approach to a Jira ServiceNow integration
+Watch this video if you prefer.
+Or have a look at the detailed step-by-step approach to a Jira ServiceNow integration

 Conclusion